ravimughal/ravimughal.github.io/_posts/python/how to commit API keys/2023-10-22-how-to-commit-API-keys.md

 ---
 title:  "How to Commit API Keys"
 categories: "Python Git"
-excerpt: "The most people doesnt know why why is extremely important hide your API keys of a project.
-API Keys or another sensitive information needs to stay safe."
+excerpt: "Most people don't know why it's extremely important to hide your project's API keys.
+API keys and other sensitive information need to stay safe."
 ---

 ## System Variables

-The most people doesnt know why is extremely important hide your API keys of a project.
-API Keys or another sensitive information needs to stay safe.
+Most people don't know why it's extremely important to hide your project's API keys.
+API keys and other sensitive information need to stay safe.

-To make projects information private, you would need know how to acess **system variables**.
-And one of the mosts popular ways to create and use system variables is with .env files.
+To keep project information private, you need to know how to access **system variables**.
+One of the most popular ways to create and use system variables is with .env files.

+## Prerequisites

 ## Prerequisites